Dan503/mq-scss/README.md

 ####Creating your MQ variables

-Here is an example of how to use it (the "not" examples are a little unecessary but I've added them for demonstration):
+Here is an example of how to use it (the "not" examples are a little unnecessary but I've added them for demonstration):

 `````````````scss
 SASS: